 Introduction to Terraform Best Practices

 As infrastructure grows in complexity, following best practices becomes crucial for maintaining reliability, security, and efficiency.
-These guidelines will help you write Terraform code that is:
+Modern DevOps engineers rely on these guidelines to write Terraform code that is:

 - Maintainable across teams and over time